 Upgrading your garage insulation may help you save a bundle on energy costs throughout the year.
 A poorly insulated garage can allow hot air into your home in summer and permit expensively warmed air to escape in the winter.
-You can install R-tech foam insulation in your garage over the weekend by following these guidelines.
+You can install R-tech foam insulation in your garage in a weekend by following these guidelines.

 Step 1 - Determine the Garage Area You Need to Insulate